Hosted Connectivity and Call Provision Terms and Conditions

 Customer: means the party purchasing the Services, as named on the Order.

-Exchange Line: means apparatus forming part of the System used by the Supplier to connect the Site to a telephone exchange to provide the Service.
+Exchange Line: part of the System used by the Supplier to connect the Site to a telephone exchange to provide the Service.

 IPR: means all intellectual property rights including, without limitation, copyright, patents, trademarks, registered designs, design rights, mask works, knowhow and all other similarly protected rights.

-Minimum Period: means either, Twelve (12) months, Thirty-Six (36) months (or such period as is set out on the Order) from the date that the Service is first delivered to the Customer.
+Minimum Period: means either, Thirty-Six (36) months (or such period as is set out on the Order) from the date that the Service is first delivered to the Customer.

 Order: means the Service Order Agreement signed by the parties or such other document that the Supplier deems to constitute the Order.